fj317/PoP2Coursework2/README.md

 ### Q3
 Language: **C**
+Adds all names from the names.txt file to the hash table, then searches to see if the name 'MARY' is in the table, it then attempts to remove 'MARY' from the table and searches again to see if it is still there.
+Use the following methods to search, add and remove a new name value from the hash table:
+`search(unsigned char name[], struct dataItem* hashArray, unsigned long maxTableSize)` - where `name` is the data to add to the table, `hashArray` is the hash table itself, and `maxTableSize` is the hash table's current size.
+`addName(unsigned char name[], struct dataItem *hashArray, unsigned long *tableSize)` - same as above.
+`removeName(unsigned char name[], struct dataItem* hashArray, unsigned long tableSize)` - same as above.
 Built in methods used: malloc, realloc, sizeOf
 Own implementation methods: strlen (& created own boolean type)